arr-ai/arrai/docs/tutorial/binding.md

 very powerful mechanism to extract elements from a complex structure and also restrict what values may be used as input.

-Try out the following examples to use pattern in array:
+Try out the following examples to use pattern with arrays:

 ```arrai
 @> let [] = []; 1